22 Oct 2019

 The key is deciding which type of website suits your needs best.
-To help you out, we’ve listed out the some of the different kinds you can choose from.
+To help you out, we’ve listed some of the different kinds you can choose from.

 The rise of online shopping has also meant the rise of ecommerce websites, which are essentially sites where you can directly buy products.

 They tend to have product pages and checkouts, and allow users to make purchases without having to navigate to a different site.

 Amazon is obviously the biggest player in this category, but it’s just one of millions.

 In fact, most brick-and-mortar retail stores now also have an accompanying ecommerce website, which makes it easy for consumers to purchase from their favourite brands, however big or small.

 Service providers can make fast work of landing more clients with a portfolio website, which is essentially an online showcase of their past projects.

 They are designed to show off samples of work, whether it’s photography collections, paintings, design projects, or copywriting examples.

 This type of website is simple to build, as it consists of just a few pages that outline project briefs and the finished results.
 They are less work than a full-on business website, but still serve the purpose of presenting services in an effective way.